norbert-neumann/astrohub/README.md

 - **Parameters**:
   - `userId` (ID of the user)
 - **Request Body**:
-  - `timezone`: Timezone information
+  - `timezone`: Response date format
-- **Description**: Retrieves the list of trips associated with the user with the specified ID.
+- **Description**: Retrieves the list of past and upcoming trips associated with the user with the specified ID.

 ### Add Friend